berlinplan/berlinplan.github.io/readme.md

 ## Did you get this Page on the street?

-You can consider sending a compensation amount to the effort of the person who gave it to you.
+You might want to send the person a compensation for his effort.

 #### Name: Berlin Plan
 #### IBAN: DE73500105175414887887

 #### Paypal: theberlinplan@gmail.com

-**for other Methods contact by Email: **
+*for other payment methods contact by Email:*

 **Calculating Compensation:** Taking into account 8 hours of approach work per day (with 10 minutes per person) and a total of 48 people approached, if one person pays per day, the minimum wage of €12.5 per hour would require €100 for each book.
 However, considering the affordability of the majority of society, a more suitable price for the effort would be 10€-20€